If you've seen or heard the flute being played, you've come across both terms to describe a flute player.

 Suprisingingly, even though the term "flautist" sounds more traditional, the term "flutist" actually came first.
 Flutist was seen in the Oxford English Dictionary as early as 1603.

 The term "flautist" wasn't seen used until the 19th century by Nathanial Hawthorne, an American novelist.
 This term was likely influenced by the Italian term "flauto" or the flute as they say it.

 As I got older, I started to feel like the term seemed to feel a little cocky, so I preferred to use flutist instead.
 Both terms will work and be familiar to those around you, so I wouldn't worry too much about it.

 Related Post: How To Find Performance Opportunities As A Flute Player

 The British are said to use the term flautist way more often than the term flutist.
 Some students in the UK have been said to be scolded for using the term flutist since they were taught that it's flat-out wrong.

 Flutist is rather easy to pronounce since it's very close to the way you would pronounce the word flute.
-Just remember to use an "ooo" vowel and you're good to go.
-Flautist on the other hand can be a bit more tricky.
+Just remember to use an "ooo" vowel, and you're good to go.
+Flautist, on the other hand, can be a bit more tricky.

 Related Post: Is It Weird To Name Your Instrument?

 Don't want to add to the confusion?
 You could always just refer to yourself or someone else as a flute player or someone who plays the flute.

 Don't like those names?
 Why not get creative and come up with terms that aren't really but are still fun, like flutomater?
 Why not go full rule-breaker and call yourself a flutromatist?

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 300 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.